-Katie: I think it depends on what phase of the business they're going through at the time.
-I would always suggest that before someone gets into business, have a chat with a lawyer first so they understand what legal needs they're going to have coming up over the life of the business.
+It depends on what phase of the business they’re going through at the time.
+I would always suggest that before someone gets into business, have a chat with a lawyer first so they understand what legal needs they’re going to have coming up over the life of the business.

 You get a bit of a strategy in place because it’s not just your business planning that’s important.
 You have to understand what legal risks happen at the beginning, while you’re running the company, and then also on exit so you can be ready for them and then you’ll be less likely to need lawyers along the way if you already know what to watch out for.